mattbrictson/bundleup/README.md

 ## Roadmap

-bundleup is a very simple script at this point, but it could be more.
+bundleup is very simple at this point, but it could be more.
 Some possibilities:

 - Automatically commit the Gemfile.lock changes with a nice commit message
 - Integrate with bundler-audit to mark upgrades that have important security fixes